Personalizing the outdoor experience through data-driven recreation recommendations

 • High product ratings, positive reviews, and recommendations from friends are what most often influence purchasing decisions

 I learned full-on camping trips were a rare occurrence for most people.
 Like REI described, most people just don't have the time to plan out-multiday excursions.
-Many, however, did have time for outdoor recreation for an hour or two after work or on weekends.
-Most people, like REI's personas, were casual outdoor enthusiasts; weekend warriors, focused more on doing outdoor activities with their friends than planning big camping trips.
+However, many do enjoy 1-2 hours of outdoor recreation after work or on weekends.
+Ultimately, most people were casual outdoor enthusiasts, focused more on doing activities with their friends than planning big trips.

 Comparative & Competitive Analysis